-The City of Chico Department of Public Works (City) proposes to address ongoing bank erosion along the west bank of Big Chico Creek within the City of Chico, in Butte County, California as part of the Big Chico Creek Erosion Repair Project (Project).
-The Project is located directly east of the intersection of Covell Park Avenue and Vallombrosa Avenue, (Appendix A, see Figure 1, Figure 2, and Figure 3).
+The City of Chico Department of Public Works (City) proposes to address erosion at a bridge crossing over Big Chico Creek, located within the City of Chico, in Butte County, California as part of the Big Chico Creek Erosion Repair Project (Project) (Appendix A, see Figure 1, Figure 2, and Figure 3).

-Due to heavy creek flows from atmospheric river events in Winter 2023/Spring 2024, erosion damage has significantly deteriorated the west bank of Big Chico Creek, causing future risk of significant damage to nearby public facilities.
+Due to heavy creek flows from atmospheric river events in Winter 2023/Spring 2024, erosion damage has significantly deteriorated the creek banks along Big Chico Creek, causing future risk of significant damage to nearby public facilities.